Solving Equations in Excel (5 Methods)

 solving exponential equations in excel

-We used the ROUND function, as the population must be an integer.
+The ROUND function is used as the population must be an integer.

 Get result after solving the exponential equation in Excel